jcvlcek/DenniHlasatelDeathIndexExplorer/README.md

 Denni Hlasatel Death Index Explorer
 ===================================

-The ''Denni Hlasatel'' (Daily Herald) was a Czech-language newspaper that published in Chicago, Illinois, USA from 1891 to 2006.
-Through its lifetime, the ''Denni Hlasatel'' published death notices for many persons of Czech, Slovak or related ancestry.
+The *Denni Hlasatel* (Daily Herald) was a Czech-language newspaper that published in Chicago, Illinois, USA from 1891 to 2006.
+Through its lifetime, the *Denni Hlasatel* published death notices for many persons of Czech, Slovak or related ancestry.
 These death notices are a rich source of genealogical information, and are regularly browsed by individuals researching their family history.

-In the mid-1990s, the Czech/Slovak-American Genealogical Society of Illinois (aka '''CSAGSI''') compiled an index of the death notices published in the ''Denni Hlasatel'' to that time.
+In the mid-1990s, the Czech/Slovak-American Genealogical Society of Illinois (aka **CSAGSI**) compiled an index of the death notices published in the *Denni Hlasatel* to that time.
 This index includes records consisting of the

 * name of the deceased, and
 * publication date of the death notice.